 After curing for at least 12 hours, I pulled the board out of the clamps and repeated the process with the next one so that I would have another to work with the next day.
 With the one that had finished gluing, I used the template to draw the circle onto the board.
 This would be my guideline for cutting out the circle.

-Off to the table saw we went, and I slowly cut my circle.
+Off to the band saw we went, and I slowly cut my circle.
 Is it a perfectly smooth and round circle?
 Not a chance on a band saw, especially without a jig.
 Does it matter that much?
 Nope, I’m going to be sanding the edge and then using a router to round the edges.

 Next it was time to sand, sand, sand.
 Edge grain, at least, sands a little easier than end grain, but it is all still hardwoods so it is still a fair bit of work.
 Luckily tuning my table saw has really helped with flatter glue-ups and less sanding needed.
 I sanded the top and bottom to 120 grit, and then worked on making sure the edges were as close to perfectly round as possible.